kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 ### Congratulations! :tada:
-You are all done, and now have LaTeX capabilities with automated citation handling and built-in version control with git, all in VS Code!
+You are all done, and now have LaTeX capabilities with automated citation handling and built-in version control with Git, all in VS Code!
 Below I've listed some other tips that are not necessary, but you may find useful for this setup.
 If you have any comments / questions please feel free to reach out to me via email at <scheuer.ks@gmail.com>.
 Happy writing!